AdaCore/learn/content/courses/advanced-ada/chapters/access_types.rst

 the call to :ada:`I_2` fails because it points to an object that doesn't exist anymore.

-Because of these potential errors, it is the programmer's responsibility to be very careful when using unchecked deallocation and avoid creating dangling references.
+Because of these potential errors, you should be very careful when using unchecked deallocation: it is the programmer's responsibility to avoid creating dangling references!

 For the example we've just seen, a better approach could be to explicitly assign :ada:`null` to :ada:`I_2` to indicate that it doesn't point to any